francoisBurlacot/MIMS_Analysis/README.md

 It will save the data of the corresponding panel into an XLSX file (or XLS file if you choose an existing XLS file).
 To do so, be sure that the save file (if it exist) isn't open or in state "read only".

-In each curve panel, you can enter in fields a "Value for abscissa", a "Lower Bound for Average" and an "Upper Bound for Average".
+In each curve panel, you can enter in the fields a "Value for abscissa", a "Lower Bound for Average" and an "Upper Bound for Average".
 Once you have entered the desired values, you can press the calculate button, and the Table bellows will be updated with the corresponding values.
 The Min and Max columns are updated automatically.

 ### Edit Menu
-In the edit menu you can choose to play or pause the real time calculations.
+From the edit menu you can choose to play or pause the real time calculations.
 The software will still be working but new data will not be added to the dataset.
 Once you press play, every pending data are added at the same time in the dataset.

 The normalization factor button is set to modify the value of the normalization factor (set to one at the beginning).